GtX-Andy/animationNodeAnimations/README.md

 All versioning is controlled by GtX | Andy and not by any other page, individual or company.

 ## Documentation
-The following information is required for these animations to operate. `<animationNodes>` must be supported to use these animations.
+The following information is required for these animation scripts to operate. `<animationNodes>` must be supported to use these animations.

 Note: Some specializations do not correctly assign the mod custom environment correctly, for example version 1.8.1.0 of the base game **ProductionPoint** does not correctly do this so it must be manually set.